Represents the Japanese calendar.

 The Japanese calendar, which is also known as the Wareki calendar, works exactly like the Gregorian calendar, except that the year and era are different.

 The Japanese calendar recognizes one era for every emperor's reign.
-The current era is the Heisei era, which began in the Gregorian calendar year 1989.
+The two most recent eras are the Heisei era, beginning in the Gregorian calendar year 1989, and the Reiwa era, beginning in the Gregorian calendar year 2019.
 The era name is typically displayed before the year.
 For example, the Gregorian calendar year 2001 is the Japanese calendar year Heisei 13.
 Note that the first year of an era is called "Gannen."
 Therefore, the Gregorian calendar year 1989 was the Japanese calendar year Heisei Gannen.
+By default, formatting operations with specified date and time format strings, such as "D", "F", and "Y", output Gannen rather than "1" in the result string.

 This class assigns numbers to the eras as follows: